Videos show altercation between Chicago police officer, Black woman walking dog; COPA investigating

 "For some reason, this officer decided to specifically interact, and then ultimately address and attack Ms. Brown," said Keenan Saulter, the woman's attorney.

-Saulter identified the woman as Nikkita Brown and said she is tramutized from the encounter.
+Saulter identified the woman as Nikkita Brown and said she is traumatized from the encounter.

 Her lawyer called the incident a brutal and unprovoked attack, saying that she was leaving the beach when the officer put his hands on her.